credibase-main/frontend-assignment/README.md

 ## Submission

-Fork this repository, and push all your code on this.
-Once you are done with your assignment, you can submit the same as a pull request to this repository.
-Let us know at hiring@b2brain.com with the subject "Frontend Assignment Submission".
-Don't forget to include your resume
+You can submit your assignment by pushing your code to your public github repository.
+Once you do, don't forget to [fill the form here](https://forms.gle/PN3m4JVFgZ1wzTRA7).

 ## What happens next?